Lobbyist Tim Meenan

 - the applicable contract unit prices and deliverables.

-SB1414 by Senator Gruters passed its first of three committee stops the Commerce and Tourism committee in week 4 and will be up next in Senate Governmental Oversight and Accountability.
+SB1414 by Senator Gruters passed its first of three committee stops the Commerce and Tourism committee in week 4 but stalled in Senate Governmental Oversight and Accountability.
+These bills are unlikely to pass.

 5. HIGHWAY SAFETY AND MOTOR VEHICLES HB1055

-HB1053 by Brannan passed its second of three committee stops last week and passed its final stop the House State Affairs committee this week.
+HB1053 by Brannan passed its final stop in the House State Affairs committee last week.
 The Department of Highway Safety and Motor Vehicles agency bill makes several changes to statues governing the agency including the following:

 - Strengthening the penalties for providing fraudulent information on an application for a driver license;